 Private lessons are suggested as a supplement to course work.

 This course fulfills the Fine Arts graduation requirement.
-This course fulfills Washington State public 4-year
+This course fulfills Washington State public 4-year college/university arts admission requirements.

 Students registered in fall semester need to be concurrently enrolled in Marching Band FAA353.